Outdoor Education (Flat Water Kayaking)

 Pools, Lake Water Kayaking, Base Camp Kayaking

-- White Water Canoeing and White Water Kayaking are not appropriate in-class activities at the secondary level.
+- White Water Canoeing, White Water Kayaking, White Water Rafting and Canoeing Moving Water are not appropriate activities at the Elementary level.

 - Consult Risk Management.

 - This activity page must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed on this page.
 For more information on planning trips using outside providers, consult Outside Activity Providers.

 - Consult Outdoor Education (Swimming) if swimming is involved.

 - Kayak with adequate floatation in nose and stern to prevent kayak from sinking when full of water.

 - Paddle (1 per paddler) and kayak checked for cracks, splinters and leaks.